2015 CELT Learning Enhancement Grant

 Who evaluates the proposals, and what criteria are used?
-A subcommittee of the CELT Advisory Board, comprising faculty and staff, use the criteria found in the Rubric for CELT Learning Enhancement Grants to make a recommendation to the CELT Director, the Dean of Undergraduate Education and the Assoc.
-Vice President of Faculty Affairs, who together make the final decision.
+A subcommittee of the CELT Advisory Board, comprising faculty and staff, use the criteria found in the Rubric for CELT Learning Enhancement Grants (below) to make a recommendation to the Interim Director of Faculty Development, the Dean of Undergraduate Education and the Associate Vice President for Faculty Affairs, who together make the final decision.

 How will I know CELT has received my proposal?
-If you do not receive an email receipt from CELT (usually by email) within 10 working days after delivery to CELT, please contact the Director, Dr. Sara E. Cooper at SCooper@csuchico.edu.
+You will receive an email receipt from CELT within 10 working days after delivery to CELT.